This post may contain affiliate links. Please read our disclosure policy.

 Fried ravioli on a plate is topped with red sauce and parmesan.

-• Don’t overcrowd your pan!
-If there are too many raviolis frying at one time, a few things could happen.
-They could stick to each other, the temperature of the oil could decrease, and you could easily lose track of how long each ravioli has been in the oil.
+Don’t overcrowd your pan!
+If there are too many ravioli frying at one time, they could stick to each other, the temperature of the oil could decrease, and you could easily lose track of how long each ravioli has been in the oil.

-• Don’t let the raviolis fry for over a minute.
-If they’re in the oil for too long, they could explode and become too oily to eat.
+Don’t let the ravioli fry for over a minute.
+If they’re in the oil for too long, they could explode or burn.

 A fried ravioli is being dunked into marinara sauce.

-Be the host with the most delicious appetizers at your next party!
+More of the most delicious appetizers for your next party!

 For more easy appetizer ideas, follow us on Instagram and Facebook!